Do You Know The Signs of an Eating Disorder?

 • Expresses need to “burn off calories” after meals

-If you believe you or a loved one is suffering from an eating disorder or disordered eating, please seek out a medical professional who can help.
-Our Nourish Program was specifically designed to help patients with eating disorders.
-The Registered Dietitian Nutritionists who are part of the Nourish team will work in partnership with your physician, therapist, and other health care providers to get you the help you need.
+If some of these signs and symptoms of an eating disorder apply to you or someone you love, please seek out a medical professional who can help.
+Check out our Nourish Program, which was specifically designed to help patients with eating disorders.
+The Registered Dietitian Nutritionists who are part of the Nourish team can partner and collaborate with your physician, therapist, and other health care providers to get you the help you need.